roman01la/cljs-async-await/README.md

 ```

 ## Limitations
 JavaScript's `await` statement is not allowed in non-async functions, this causes a problem because of ClojureScript's codegen.
 When translated into JavaScript, constructs like the one below emit self-invoking function in place of `do`.
-Once JavaScript gets [`do` expressions](https://github.com/tc39/proposal-do-expressions) this limitation can be overcome.
 ```clojure
 (async
   (let [x (do (inc 1) (await 2))]